Praying in Tongues to God: The Believer’s Guide to Breakthrough

 The Holy Spirit desires us to be led by Him, for us to experience greater freedom in our prayer life.
 The ability to pray in tongues is an important component of this.

 Paul urges, "Stand therefore, … praying always with all prayer and supplication in the Spirit, being watchful to this end with all perseverance and supplication for all the saints" (Ephesians 6:14,18).
+Using the Greek word δέησις (deēsis), Paul urges us to pray always with supplication (specific requests) in the Spirit.

 The Holy Spirit desires to lead us into greater freedom in our prayer life.
 Here's how to integrate tongues into your daily routine: